mstksg/inCode/copy/entries/hakyll-rewrite.md

 [purescript]: http://www.purescript.org/

-My blog engine is open-source, and the [source for this specific instance][source] is up on github, for those interesting in checking it out!
+My blog engine is open-source, and the [source for this specific instance][source] is up on github, for those interested in checking it out!

 [source]: https://github.com/mstksg/inCode

 Hakyll
 ------

-To be fair, there was little actual practical reasons why my site wasn't static to begin with.
+To be honest, there was little actual practical reasons why my site wasn't static to begin with.
 The main reason, feature-wise, was for me to be able to schedule blog posts and updates without requiring me to actually re-render and re-push every time I wanted to make a post.
 The real underlying reason, however, was that this blog was my first major Haskell project, and I wanted to